lweitkamp/lweitkamp.github.io/content/posts/triton_tutorial_1_vector_addition.md

 ![Benchmark results of the vector addition kernel.
 The figure depicts two curves very close to eachother.](/img/triton/vector-add-performance.png)

-It's very easy to get peak cuBLAS-like performance for vector addition, since vector adition is [bandwidth-bound](https://forums.developer.nvidia.com/t/sequential-code-is-faster-than-parallel-how-is-it-possible/44165/2)[^1]: vector addition for a vector of size N takes N arithmetic operations, but 3N memory operations (2 reads, 1 write).
+It's very easy to get peak cuBLAS-like performance for vector addition, since vector adition is bandwidth-bound[^1]: vector addition for a vector of size N takes N arithmetic operations, but 3N memory operations (2 reads, 1 write).
 For now, don't worry about the benchmarking code, we will cover that in a future assignment.

-[^1]: This post is by Robert Crovella who also teaches the basics of CUDA in the [Oak Ridge CUDA training series](https://www.olcf.ornl.gov/cuda-training-series/), a recommend if you want to get started on CUDA.
+[^1]: [This post by Robert Crovella](https://forums.developer.nvidia.com/t/sequential-code-is-faster-than-parallel-how-is-it-possible/44165/2) explains it in more detail.
+He also teaches the basics of CUDA in the [Oak Ridge CUDA training series](https://www.olcf.ornl.gov/cuda-training-series/), a recommend if you want to get started on CUDA but also good to get a beter understanding of NVIDIA GPUs.